mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 docker run -it --publish=8080:80 --env="MODE=dev" --volume=/path/to/app:/usr/src/app:ro mminer/myserver
 ```

 And voilà!
 Edit the source code on your host machine using your favourite editor and the server detects the changes and reloads itself.
-If you save syntax errors and the server shuts down when it can't decipher your typos, simply re-run the above command to be back in action lickety-split.
+If you save syntax errors and the server shuts down when it can't decipher your typos, re-run the above command to be back in action lickety-split.

 ## Fig

 Before we wrap up, allow me to tell you about [Fig](http://www.fig.sh) ([soon to be Docker Compose](https://github.com/docker/fig/issues/861)).
-The `docker run` command above is gnarly and only worsens as your app grows in complexity.
+The `docker run` command above is gnarly and worsens as your app grows in complexity.
 Specifying the command line arguments in a configuration file makes life more pleasant, which is what Fig allows you to do.
-Sure, you can just chuck the command into a Bash script and call it a day, but as you start working with multiple containers (say, one for your app and another for a database), orchestration becomes painful.
+Sure, you can chuck the command into a Bash script and call it a day, but as you start working with multiple containers (say, one for your app and another for a database), orchestration becomes painful.
 Fig makes this headache disappear.

 Our configuration file looks like this.